The following general standards govern requirements for graduation from QACPS:

 Each career cluster has pathways.
 These pathways provide a sequence of courses and suggested options that will provide quality preparation for a career in a selected cluster.
 Students choose a cluster based on their interests and aptitudes.

-Please review the Program of Study guides below for more specifics about required courses for specific clusters/pathways and course descriptions.
+Please review the Programs of Study below for more specifics about required courses for specific clusters/pathways and course descriptions.

 QACPS, in partnership with Chesapeake College, Anne Arundel Community College and Washington College, offers opportunities for eligible students to participate in a Dual Enrollment program in which students will earn both high school and college credit at the same time.
 Grades will appear on the high school transcript and be calculated in the GPA.